 Location and Boundaries: Tickenham Ridges and Combes is an extended area running east west across the northern section of the District between Bristol and Clevedon.
 It forms a steep slope up to the substantial area of high ground to the south of Bristol.
-The boundaries are determined by the topography and land use and follow the break of slope at the foot of the ridge marked by the 50m contour/settlement edge to south east and the B3130 road to the south west.
-The northern boundary is the top of the steep rise of the ridge, largely following the 120m contour line to centre/east and Clevedon Lane to the west.
+The boundaries are determined by the topography and land use and follow the break of slope at the foot of the ridge marked by the 50m contour to south east and the B3130 road to the south west.
+The northern boundary is the top of the steep rise of the ridge, largely following the 120m contour line.

-- Elevated ridges of Carboniferous Limestone and Mercia Mudstone. - Steep slopes forming a distinctive backdrop to the Land Yeo and Kenn Valleys and moors to the south. - Intricate enclosed wooded slopes with contrasting wide views out to the open lowlands. - Extensive areas of ancient broad-leaved woodland. - Historic parklands with woodlands and parkland trees including ancient oak pollards at Ashton Court. - Settlement concentrated along roads following the foot of the escarpment ridge with some suburban interfill and ribbon development. - Hidden combes with steep, winding rural lanes. - Historic monuments and earthworks along the scarp top. - Small limestone quarries and workings.
+- Elevated ridges of Carboniferous Limestone and Mercia Mudstone. - Steep slopes forming a distinctive backdrop to the Land Yeo and Kenn Valleys and moors to the south. - Intricate enclosed wooded slopes with contrasting wide views out to the open lowlands. - Extensive areas of ancient broad-leaved woodland. - Historic parklands with woodlands and parkland trees including ancient oak pollards at Ashton Court. - Settlement concentrated along roads following the foot of the escarpment ridge with some suburban interfill and ribbon development. - Hidden combes with steep, winding rural lanes. - Historic monuments and earthworks along the scarp top. - Small limestone quarries and workings some now used as tip sites.